protocolbuffers/protobuf/benchmarks/README.md

 And you also need to make sure `pkg-config` is installed.

 ### Go
-Go protobufs are maintained at [github.com/golang/protobuf]( http://github.com/golang/protobuf).
+Go protobufs are maintained at [google.golang.org/protobuf](https://github.com/protocolbuffers/protobuf-go).
 If not done already, you need to install the toolchain and the Go protoc-gen-go plugin for protoc.

 To install protoc-gen-go, run:

 ```
-$ go get -u github.com/golang/protobuf/protoc-gen-go
+$ go install google.golang.org/protobuf/cmd/protoc-gen-go
 $ export PATH=$PATH:$(go env GOPATH)/bin
 ```